This inverter calculator will help you correctly size your inverter for the daily load of your AC appliances in your camper.

 No!
 If you only use DC appliances, you don’t need an inverter.

-You only need an inverter if you want to use AC appliances powered by your deep cycle battery.
+You only need an inverter to use AC appliances powered by your deep cycle battery.

-If you use AC appliances when hooked up and they are powered by the battery, you still need an inverter.
+If you use AC appliances when hooked up and the battery powers them, you still need an inverter.

 Can I avoid needing an inverter altogether?

-We have an article coming soon all about inverters for RVs and this explains how to avoid the need for an inverter altogether.
+We have an article about inverters for RVs, which explains how to avoid the need for an inverter altogether.